inika1/geo_proj/README.md

     Takes in two numerical data columns(variable 1 & 2), both dropdowns will only show numerical values.

-    If the groupby dropdown is selected and has only two unique values(eg male and female): an unpaired t test will be calculated and the results will be shown (using statsmodels)
+    If the group by dropdown is selected and has only two unique values(eg male and female): an unpaired t test will be calculated and the results will be shown (using statsmodels)

 ### group by dropdown: